How standing desks caused a mini-revolution at my workplace

 Thu, Feb 20, 2014 at 04:24 PM

 The author's standing desk, with Catie Leary's standing desk just behind it.
-Laura Moss, the third employee with a standing desk, is seen in the background, sitting on her stool.
+Laura Moss, another employee with a standing desk, is seen in the background, on a stool.
 (Photo: Anna Norris)

 I was leaving the office feeling stiff and grumpy, and it wasn't because of my work or my colleagues.
 I blamed my chair, my already not-that-great posture made worse by the chair and the fact that I was sitting from eight in the morning until four in the afternoon, only occasionally getting up.